Combined Action Company Oscar

 (Photo courtesy of "Doc" John Roberts.)

-Rare photo of a Combined Action Company all together, taken by one of our Bru PF
+Rare photo of a Combined Action Company all together, taken before a large joint services operation in October 1967.

 This site is dedicated to the men of Combined Action Company Oscar, which operated at Khe Sanh, in the former Republic of Viet Nam from February of 1967 to April of 1968, and to their native counterparts of the Bru tribe of the Dega ("Montagnard") people.